sign-language-processing/sign-language-processing.github.io/src/index.md

 For example, lexicalized `ALL` uses `A` and `L`, lexicalized `BUZZ` uses `B` and `Z`, etc...

 #### Recognition
-Fingerspelling recognition--a sub-task of sign language recognition--is the task to recognize fingerspelled words from a sign language video.
+Fingerspelling recognition--a sub-task of sign language recognition--is the task of recognizing fingerspelled words from a sign language video.

 @dataset:fs18slt introduced a large dataset available for American Sign Language fingerspelling recognition.
 This dataset includes both the "careful" and "rapid" forms of fingerspelling collected from naturally occurring videos "in the wild", which are more challenging than studio conditions.
 They train a baseline model to take a sequence of images cropped around the signing hand and either use an autoregressive decoder or a CTC.
-They found that the CTC outperforms the autoregressive decoder model, but both achieve a very low recognition rate (35-41% character level accuracy) compared to human performance (around 82%).
+They found that the CTC outperforms the autoregressive decoder model, but both achieve poor recognition rates (35-41% character level accuracy) compared to human performance (around 82%).

 In follow-up work, @dataset:fs18iccv collected nearly an order-of-magnitude larger dataset and designed a new recognition model.
 Instead of detecting the signing hand, they detect the face and crop a large area around it.
-Then, they perform an iterative process of zooming in to the hand using visual attention in order to retain sufficient information in high resolution of the hand.
+Then, they perform an iterative process of zooming in to the hand using visual attention to retain sufficient information in high resolution of the hand.
 Finally, like their previous work, they encode the image hand crops sequence and use a CTC to obtain the frame labels.
-They show that this method outperforms their original "hand crop" method by 4%, and that using the additional data collected, they can achieve up to 62.3% character level accuracy.
+They show that this method outperforms their original "hand crop" method by 4% and that they can achieve up to 62.3% character-level accuracy using the additional data collected.
 Looking through this dataset, we note that the videos in the dataset are taken from longer videos, and as they are cut, they do not retain the signing before the fingerspelling.
-This context relates to language modeling, where at first one fingerspells a word carefully, and when repeating it, might fingerspell it rapidly, but the interlocutors can infer they are fingerspelling the same word.
+This context relates to language modeling, where at first, one fingerspells a word carefully, and when repeating it, might fingerspell it rapidly, but the interlocutors can infer they are fingerspelling the same word.

 #### Production

 Fingerspelling production--a sub-task of sign language production--is the task of producing a fingerspelling video for words.

-In its most basic form, "Careful" fingerspelling production can be trivially solved using pre-defined letter handshapes interpolation.
+In its basic form, "Careful" fingerspelling production can be trivially solved using pre-defined letter handshapes interpolation.
 @adeline2013fingerspell demonstrates this approach for American Sign Language and English fingerspelling.
 They rig a hand armature for each letter in the English alphabet ($N=26$) and generate all ($N^2=676$) transitions between every two letters using interpolation or manual animation.
-Then, to fingerspell full words, they chain pairs of letter transitions.
+Then, to fingerspell entire words, they chain pairs of letter transitions.
 For example, for the word "CHLOE", they would chain the following transitions sequentially: `#C` `CH` `HL` `LO` `OE` `E#`.

 However, to produce life-like animations, one must also consider the rhythm and speed of holding letters, and transitioning between letters, as those can affect how intelligible fingerspelling motions are to an interlocutor (@wilcox1992phonetics).
 @wheatland2016analysis analyzes both "careful" and "rapid" fingerspelling videos for these features.
 They find that for both forms of fingerspelling, on average, the longer the word, the shorter the transition and hold time.
-Furthermore, they find that less time is spent on middle letters on average, and the last letter is held on average longer than the other letters in the word.
+Furthermore, they find that less time is spent on middle letters on average, and the last letter is held on average for longer than the other letters in the word.
 Finally, they use this information to construct an animation system using letter pose interpolation and control the timing using a data-driven statistical model.

 ## Annotation Tools